firefox-devtools/debugger/CONTRIBUTING.md

 ### Pro Tips

-Here are some tips from fellow contributors.
+Here are some tips from our contributors.

 * **Time management** is really important.
 Try your best to balance obligations.
 * **Communicate** Communicate early and often.
 Share your work often and try to land the smallest possible pieces.
 * **Goals** It's helpful to set realistic goals.
 * **Work** Consider talking with your manager about OSS time at work.
 There are several reasons why this makes sense for your employer:
   * **expertise** teams benefit from having a resident expert on debugging or other tools
-  * **marketing** your manager can market his team as OSS friendly to candidates and other employees.
+  * **marketing** your manager can market their team as OSS friendly to candidates and other employees.
   * **career development** the skills you learn in OSS translate to your own growth.
   * **sponsoring** your team benefits from having quality OSS tools.
 Sponsoring your OSS time is a great way to give back.